 The preparation of the consolidated financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 Significant estimates include the valuation of PRI guarantees, discounting the allowance for loan PRIs, and the valuation of equity PRI investments.

 (n) Reclassifications

-Certain reclassifications have been made to the grants payable and conditional grants commitment note disclosure in 2020 to conform to the presentation of the 2021 financial information.
+Certain reclassifications have been made to global programs expense and management and general expense in 2021 to conform to the presentation of the 2022 financial information.

 (o) Recent Accounting Pronouncements